mtiller/ModelicaBook/text/source/behavior/discrete/sampling.rst

 This kind of approach, where each signal is sampled based on a common "tick" (or clock), is a good way to avoid determinism issues.
-However, what about cases where you have one signal that samples at a higher rate than another but you know that at certain times they should be sampled together?
+However, what about cases where you have one signal that samples at a higher rate than another, but you know that at certain times they should be sampled together?
 Consider the following example:

 .. literalinclude:: /ModelicaByExample/DiscreteBehavior/SynchronousSystems/SubsamplingWithIntegers.mo